langlk/planning_fallacy/README.md

     * Their statistics: average lateness (based on all checkins) and number of checkins.

 ### API
-API V1 currently uses the built in `has_secure_token` method to generate a token for a user's access to the API.
+API V1 currently uses the built in `has_secure_token` method to generate a token for a user's access to the API, based on [this tutorial](https://rubyplus.com/articles/4311-Securing-an-API-in-Rails-5-using-Token-Based-Authentication).
 This is not exactly a viable production security strategy.
 #### Endpoints
 * ```POST /api/v1/signup```
   * **Params:**